maverickronin/PowerRestic/README.md

     - Default: 1
     - Display a yes/no conformation before performing a quick restore - 0 or 1
 - LogPath
-    - Default: \Logs\
+    - Default: \<repository path\>\pr_data
     - Path restore and dry run logs are saved to.
-Can be absolute or relative.
+Can be changed to another absolute or relative path.
 - Pin
     - Default: null
     - Path to any repository you'd like to pin for quick access.
 Repeat on multiple lines as many times as you need.

 ##### Repository Prune Settings

 These options will be passed to restic's prune command as set.
-[Restic documentation here.](https://restic.readthedocs.io/en/stable/060_forget.html)
+[Restic documentation here](https://restic.readthedocs.io/en/stable/060_forget.html) and from `restic help prune`

 - PruneMaxRepackSize
     - `--max-repack-size`